-Charlotte Delannoy who works at Eidos Montréal talked about the production of Shadow of the Tomb Raider, her experience at an AAA company, texture and material workflows, optimization, and some tips for those who want to join the industry.
+Charlotte Delannoy talked about her experience at an AAA company, texture & material workflows, optimization, and some tips for those who want to join her.

 Hello everyone.
 I’m a 30 years old French girl and I’ve lived in Montreal for almost 4 years.
 Already in my childhood, I developed a real passion for video games (thanks to my parents) and, as far as I can remember, I’ve always wanted to work in this industry.